QubesOS/qubes-core-admin-client/doc/manpages/qvm-service.rst

     Dynamic firewall manager, based on settings in dom0 (qvm-firewall, firewall tab in qubes-manager).
     This service is not supported in netvms.

 qubes-network
     Default: enabled only in NetVM and ProxyVM

-    Expose network for other VMs.
-This includes enabling network forwarding, MASQUERADE, DNS redirection and basic firewall.

-qubes-network
-    Default: enabled only in NetVM and ProxyVM